Skip to main content

 Working Hours

-In Austria, the typical working hours are regulated under the Austrian Working Time Act (Arbeitszeitgesetz, AZG), which sets a maximum of 10 hours per day and 50 hours per week.
-Furthermore, the law stipulates that an employee’s average weekly working time should not exceed 48 hours over a 17-week period.
-However, collective agreements can extend this reference period, allowing for a 26-week or even a 52-week period in some circumstances.
-Any changes to the standard working hours can only occur within the specific boundaries established by the AZG and require a collective or works agreement.
+In Austria, working hours are regulated under the Austrian Working Time Act (Arbeitszeitgesetz, AZG).
+As a general rule, maximum working time is 12 hours per day and 60 hours per week, provided that the average weekly working time does not exceed 48 hours over a 17-week reference period.
+Collective agreements can extend this reference period up to 26 weeks, or in certain cases up to 52 weeks.

-There are certain scenarios in which working hours may exceed the usual limits without the need for additional agreements by social partners, as outlined by the Austrian Labour Inspectorate:
+There are certain scenarios in which working hours may be organized more flexibly, as outlined by Austrian working time rules:

 Redistribution of Weekly Hours